 Portable Office Space Grows

 ZenSpace Event Solutions of San Jose, California, builds on-demand portable and private meeting spaces.
+For more info contact Vik Monder.
 The company’s “Smart Pods” are Wi-Fi-enabled enclosures outfitted with video displays, smart locks, smart lights, and power and USB outlets, and can be placed anywhere in an event space.
 The ZenSpace app allows users to remotely find and reserve space, plus pay and set calendar reminders.
 Ted Simon, chief marketing officer at ZenSpace, described the solution as “the lovechild of three well-known brands: the on-demand, app-based schedulability of Uber, shared workplace experience of WeWork, and consistent customer experience of Starbucks.”